4brn/Chat/design/docs/design.md

-# Design Document: StdyBdy - Collaborative Learning Platform
+# Design Document: StdyBddy - Collaborative Learning Platform

 ## 1. Introduction
 StdyBddy is a chat application designed for students to collaborate, learn together, and assist each other with homework.
 This platform aims to create a supportive learning environment through text-based communication, video calls, and shared study spaces.